blunderfist/ufo-explorer/README.md

 If R is installed and you wish to run on your computer, copy the code chunk below and paste into R terminal.

+Note: Some users have reported receiving an error the first time they run this code chunk, but have had success by simply running it again.
+If you get an error please just rerun the code.

 ```{r}
 #install.packages("shiny")
 library(shiny)
 shiny::runGitHub("ufo-explorer", "blunderfist", ref = "main")
 ```

 Or visit <https://matt2021.shinyapps.io/UFO-Explorer/> to access the app via the web.
+(This option is currently not working due to the memory limitations of the free service plan.)

 ## Features